Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. Unethical Breeders

 The biggest issue with selective breeding is unethical and irresponsible breeders.
-Although many breeders love their dogs and treat them like family, others are just in it for the money and practically torture their dogs.
+Although many breeders love their dogs and treat them like family, others are just in it for the money and practically exploit their dogs.
 Unethical breeding can lead to abuse, death, unhealthy puppies, and other similar situations.
 For example, some unethical breeders inbreed to develop similar pups, leading to the same dangerous results.

 When inbreeding occurs, mated dogs share much of the same genetic material, including illnesses.
 As a result, the offspring often have the disease or illness, even if both parents are healthy.
-That’s because the offspring is more likely to get the illness when both sets of their DNA express it.
+That’s because the offspring is more likely to get the illness when both sets of their DNA encode it.

 Australian cattle dog sold by breeder to new owner